Qrofeus/sorting-algorithms/README.md

 import sorts
 ```
 Call the specific function you wish to use
 ```python
 sorts.bubble_sort()
 ```

 ## Implementations

-Each sorting function will take 2 parameters
+Each sorting function will at-least take 2 parameters
 1. arr -> the list of numbers, that is to sorted
 2. reverse -> boolean value, set to 'True' if desired output is descending order